| Harvey Reid & the Partial CapoThe partial capo is a new tool in the guitarist's toolbox, and Harvey Reid is largely

 is very useful for teaching beginners to strum chords, and it allows songwriters to find new voicings and chord sounds

 that sound fresh.
 Pickers can find all sorts of ways to arrange and create music using one.
+HOW DOES IT WORK It is not hard to modify existing capos to make partial capos, and

 there are a number of devices on the market that do a variety of things.
 A "universal" partial